python-discord/cj8/README.md

 This will install the game as the package `pantheras_box`.

-2. `pantheras_box` will run the game
+2. Run the game: `pantheras_box`

 ### Running without installing as a package

-1. `python main.py` in the root directory of the game will also run the game.
+1. `python main.py` in the root directory of the repository will also run the game.

 ## Game Guide

+The game consists of a ball and sets of redirector arrows.
+To complete each level, guide the ball towards the goal, by rotating the arrows.
+Hidden story tiles are scattered throughout the maps, requiring you to take different paths.